akio-tomiya/Gaugefields.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://cometscome.github.io/Gaugefields.jl/dev)
 [![Build Status](https://github.com/cometscome/Gaugefields.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/cometscome/Gaugefields.jl/actions/workflows/CI.yml?query=branch%3Amain)

-# This is the package for Lattice QCD codes.
+# This is a package for Lattice QCD codes.

 This is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl)

 # What this package can do:
+This package has following functionarities

-- SU(NC) (NC > 1) gauge fields in 2 or 4 dimensions with arbitrary actions.
+- SU(Nc) (Nc > 1) gauge fields in 2 or 4 dimensions with arbitrary actions.
+- Configuration generation
-- Heatbath method
+    - Heatbath
-- Gradient flow
-- Hybrid Monte Carlo method
+    - Hybrid Monte Carlo
+- Gradient flow via RK3
-- ILDG and Bridge++ formats are supported
+- I/O: ILDG and Bridge++ formats are supported
-- STOUT smearing and its backpropagation
 - MPI parallel computation (experimental. not shown)

+Moreover, this supports followings
+- Autograd for functions with SU(Nc) variables
+- Stout smearing (exp projecting smearing) with its backpropagation

+Autograd can be worked for general Wilson lines except for ones have overlaps.

 This package will be used in LatticeQCD.jl.